cristinaledra/nyc-school-zone-speed-plates/README.md

 <br>- Python 3
   <h2>Licensing</h2>
-  All code in this repository is available under the MIT License.
-The data file in the output/ directory is available under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
+ The data file in the output/ directory is available under the Creative Commons Zero v1.0 Universal license.
 All files in the data/ directory are released into the public domain.
   <h2>Feedback/Questions?</h2>
   Contact Cristina Ledra at cristina.ledra74@journalism.cuny.edu